Terms & Conditions of Sale

 2. Pricing; Tax

-3. Seller is liable for and shall pay all taxes, impositions, charges, and exactions except for applicable sales, VAT/GST or similar taxes that are separately stated on Seller’s invoice.
+2.2 Seller is liable for and shall pay all taxes, impositions, charges, and exactions except for applicable sales, VAT/GST, or similar taxes that are separately stated on Seller’s invoice.
+With notice to Seller, Buyer may pay such separately stated taxes directly to the taxing authority, where allowed by law.
+Seller shall remit all taxes paid by Buyer to the appropriate taxing authority.
+Upon Buyer’s request, Seller will provide written evidence that Seller is properly licensed to collect the taxes paid by Buyer.
 Prices shall not include any taxes, impositions, charges, or exactions for which Buyer has furnished a valid exemption certificate or other evidence of exemption.
 If any tax included in the order was not required to be paid by Buyer, Seller shall notify Buyer and make a prompt refund to Buyer.

 3. Quantity; Forecast

-1. Quantities purchased by Buyer shall be as stated in the order, with no minimum purchase obligations.
-Title to Products shall pass to Buyer at the earlier of (i) payment by Buyer; or (ii) receipt of Products by Buyer per the delivery terms stated in the order.
+3.1 Quantities purchased by Buyer shall be as stated in the order, with no minimum purchase obligations.
+Title to Products shall pass to Buyer at the earlier of (a) payment by Buyer; or (b) receipt of Products by Buyer per the delivery terms stated in the order.
 In the event of advance or progress payments, Seller shall reasonably identify or otherwise mark Products as Buyer’s property.

-4. Seller shall send a quotation to Buyer no later than fourteen (14) days after receipt of a request by Buyer.
+3.4 Seller shall send a quotation to Buyer no later than fourteen (14) days after receipt of a request by Buyer.
 Any quotation submitted to Buyer shall be valid for no less than ninety (90) days.
-Such quotation shall include, at a minimum, the following information: (i) the Products; (ii) period of time during which the quotation is binding (no less than ninety (90) days), (iii) detailed breakdown of prices, including any discounts; (iv) applicable specifications; and (v) any other information Buyer could reasonably need in order to make a decision regarding the Products.
+Such quotation shall include, at a minimum, the following information: (a) the Products; (b) period of time during which the quotation is binding (no less than ninety (90) days), (c) detailed breakdown of prices, including any discounts; (d) applicable specifications; and (e) any other information Buyer could reasonably need in order to make a decision regarding the Products.

 4. Delivery; Packing

-1. Time is of the essence in making deliveries under an order.
+4.1 Time is of the essence in making deliveries under an order.
+Buyer has no obligation to accept deliveries that are not made on the required delivery date.

-2. Unless otherwise stated in the order, all Products shall be delivered in accordance with Incoterms 2020 FCA – to Buyer’s designated location.
+4.2 Unless otherwise agreed in writing by the Buyer, all Products shall be delivered in accordance with Incoterms 2020 DAP – to Buyer’s facility.
 If Buyer pays for transportation, Seller shall comply with Buyer’s routing instructions, including choice of designated logistics carrier.

-3. At any time before delivery, Seller shall perform any change to an order that is reasonably requested by Buyer.
-In the event that such requested change affects the agreed dates or the price of ordered Products, Seller shall immediately inform Buyer thereof in writing before performing any such change.
+4.3 At any time before delivery, Seller shall perform any change to an order that is reasonably requested by Buyer; provided, however, if a requested change affects the agreed delivery dates or materially increases the price of ordered Products, Seller shall immediately inform Buyer and confirm Buyer’s approval to continue before performing any such change.
 Any failure of Seller to inform Buyer hereof shall release Buyer of any payment obligation related to the implementation of any such change.
 Any changes shall be performed or implemented within a reasonable time following such request.

-4. Seller is responsible for the cost of boxing, crating, and packing.
+4.4 Seller is responsible for the cost of boxing, crating, and packing.
 Seller shall prepare, at its expense, labels as specified by Buyer.
 Seller is liable for damage to Products caused by improper boxing, crating, or packing.
 Seller shall pay all additional freight costs if Seller needs to use an expedited shipping method to meet agreed delivery dates due to its own acts, omissions, or claims of force majeure pursuant to Section 14.
+If Seller fails to meet a required delivery date, Buyer may procure replacement Products or services.
+Seller will be responsible for all costs incurred by Buyer as a result of early or late deliveries.

-5. Seller shall have no right to terminate or not deliver according to an order for any reason.
-In the event that Seller takes action, or fails to act, in a manner that disrupts or threatens to disrupt Buyer’s ability to produce (including but not limited to line downs, interruption of production, or shipping delays), Seller acknowledges and agrees that Buyer shall be entitled to pursue the remedies in Section 15.
+4.5 Seller shall have no right to terminate or not deliver according to an order for any reason.
+In the event that Seller takes action, or fails to act, in a manner that disrupts or threatens to disrupt Buyer’s ability to produce (including, but not limited to, line downs, interruption of production, or shipping delays), Seller acknowledges and agrees that Buyer shall be entitled to pursue the remedies in Section 15.

 5. Payment Terms